 - how important are clear sight lines and ease of supervision?

 - how important are safety, quality, durability and warranty?

 - how important is sourcing a Canadian-made product?

 3. Set a Budget

-When setting your budget, be sure to take into account the following:
+As with any large project, setting a budget is essential step.
+Be sure to take into account the following:

 - play equipment including additional items such as park furniture

 - shipping of equipment and surfacing; temporary storage

 4. Source the Funds